Assigning Temperatures to Eigenstates: Alternate formulations

 We then make the approximation of $E_j \approx E_{j'} \approx E$ for $E_j,E_{j'} \in \Delta E$, which is accurate for small $\Delta E$, and is exact when $\Delta E$ contains a single eigenstate.

 Then setting this equal to zero, we find the only roots of the equation are when

-This is the canonical energy-temperature relation, meaning that the temperature which maximizes the fidelity between a microcanonical state $\rho$ with energy $E$, and a canonical state at temperature $\beta$, is in fact the canonical temperature $\beta_{C}$.
+This is the canonical energy-temperature relation \eqref{eq:canoncial_temp}, meaning that the temperature which maximizes the fidelity between a microcanonical state $\rho$ with energy $E$, and a canonical state, is in fact the canonical temperature $\beta_{C}$.

 The Bures distance is defined as